cdfoundation/foundation/blog-guidelines.md

 ## CDF Blog Overview ##

 The Continuous Delivery Foundation (CDF) blog serves as a channel for CDF members, project maintainers of graduated and incubating projects, and ambassadors to share content with the community.
+Please note: You need to be a CDF member, any tier, to publish through the CDF blog.

 The content on our blog consists of:
 * Articles about graduated or incubating CDF projects